-The role of transit service in the area will continue to be two-fold: commuter-oriented buses to Washington, DC as an alternative to commuting alone; and locally operated services which primarily serve those who do not own or are unable to operate a car.
+The role of public transit service in the area will continue to be two-fold: commuter-oriented buses to Washington, DC as an alternative to commuting alone; and locally operated services which primarily serve those who do not own or are unable to operate a car.
 This plan identifies potential improvements to both these service types.